 Can I ever reject a DSAR?

-- You can refuse to comply with a manifestly unfounded or excessive request.
+You can refuse to comply with a manifestly unfounded or excessive request.
 The decision should be made on a case by-case basis and your rationale for this should be clearly documented in case this needs to be demonstrated to the ICO or the courts.
+Examples of requests given by the ICO which may be manifestly unfounded are:

 - The individual clearly has no intention to exercise their right of access.
 For example an individual makes a request, but then offers to withdraw it in return for some form of benefit from the organisation